Fitness Volt

 Muscular Anatomy of Core

-Rectus abdominis– located on the front of your abdomen, this muscle is responsible for flexion and lateral flexion of the spine.
-The rectus abdominis is your six-pack muscle, although you’ll only be able to see it if you are very lean.
-The rectus abdominis runs the entire length of the abdomen, from the lower ribs and sternum to the lower part of the pelvis.
+Rectus Abdominis: Located on the front of your abdomen, this muscle is responsible for flexion and lateral flexion of the spine.
+It’s the famous six-pack muscle, visible only if you’re very lean.
+It runs from the lower ribs and sternum to the pelvis.
+Tightness here pulls you forward into a flexed position.

 A tight rectus abdominis will pull you forward into a flexed position, making it look like you are sitting down even when standing.

-Hip flexors – while the hip flexors are NOT an abdominal muscle, they often work with the abs and are usually tight.
-Tight hip flexors pull your hips into a flexed position which can affect your posture.
+Hip Flexors: Though not abdominal muscles, the hip flexors often work with the abs and are usually tight.
+Tight hip flexors pull your hips into a flexed position, affecting posture.
 The main hip flexor muscles are the rectus femoris, iliacus, and psoas major.

-Got tight abs?
-Use the following exercises to reduce muscle tension and increase flexibility and range of motion.
+Feeling tightness in your abs?
+Use these exercises to reduce muscle tension and increase flexibility.

 1. Modified Cobra Stretch